A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Introduction

-Here $\lambda_\phi >1$ is the cluster stretch factor (=stretch factor) of $\phi$. \end{enumerate} \end{thm} Thus we get a complete agreement of the two kinds of entropies associated with these mapping classes.
-Note that the cluster variety $\A_\Sigma$ (resp. $\X_\Sigma$) is birationally isomorphic to the moduli space of decorated twisted $SL_2$- (resp. framed $PGL_2$-)local systems on $\Sigma$ \cite{FG03}, and $\cE_\phi^a$ (resp. $\cE_\phi^x$) is the algebraic entropy of the natural action of a mapping class on that moduli space.
+Here $\lambda_\phi >1$ is the cluster stretch factor (=pseudo-Anosov stretch factor) of $\phi$. \end{enumerate} \end{thm} Thus we get a complete agreement of the two kinds of entropies associated with these mapping classes.
+Since the cluster varieties $\A_\Sigma$ and $\X_\Sigma$ are birationally isomorphic to certain extensions of the $PSL_2(\bC)$-character variety \cite{FG03}, this result also computes the algebraic entropies of the natural actions on these spaces.
 It should be compared with the work of Hadari \cite{Hadari}, where the algebraic entropies of the actions of a mapping class on various character varieties are studied.